-Meanwhile, the energy crisis continues to unfold.
-More than 30 suppliers in the UK have gone bust after being forced to supply energy to customers below cost, including Bulb, which had a 1.7 million strong customer base and has now entered into special administration.
+Meanwhile, the UK energy crisis continues to unfold.
+More than 30 suppliers have gone bust after being forced to supply energy to customers below cost, including Bulb, which had a 1.7 million strong customer base and has now entered into special administration.

 Ovo CEO Stephen Fitzpatrick believes the government is showing ‘nowhere near enough urgency,’ and that wholesale gas price rises will become ‘an enormous crisis for 2022.’
 Last week, gas prices hit a new record of 450p per therm, which could take average annual gas bills to around £2,000 in 2022.
 And Energy UK’s Emma Pinchbeck thinks that ‘domestic energy bills are going to go up 45-50%’ in the spring, when OFGEM’s price cap rises again.

-While this is bad news for consumers, it makes SSE’s green energy transition significantly more attractive as an opportunity for trading.
+While this is bad news for consumers, it makes SSE’s green energy transition significantly more attractive as an investment opportunity.
 And that makes SSE a top renewable energy stock to watch in 2022.

 Live prices on most popular markets